percy/percy-cypress/.github/ISSUE_TEMPLATE/bug_report.md

 ## Debug logs

 If you are reporting a bug, _always_ include logs!
-Run a Percy build with `--verbose` to get the full debug logs.
-You can also set an environment var `PERCY_LOGLEVEL=debug` to get debug logs.
-For example, `percy exec --verbose -- [test command]`.
-Please include the full complete test output.
+[Give the "Debugging SDKs" document a quick read for how to gather logs](https://docs.percy.io/docs/debugging-sdks#debugging-sdks)

+Please do not trim or edit these logs, often times there are hints in the full logs that help debug what is going on.

 ## Code to reproduce issue